 Political psychology is an exciting interdisciplinary enterprise blending psychology with the study of politics.
 The Political Psychology Research Group at Stanford is a large team of undergraduates, graduate students, post-docs, visiting scholars, and staff exploring all these issues to generate academic publications and to write white papers to disseminate research findings to the non-academic community.
 You would join this group and work closely with Professor Jon Krosnick (Professor of Communication, Political Science, and Psychology).

 This summer, the team will be working on a variety of projects.
 One will explore what the American public thinks about global warming and what they want the federal government to do on the issue.
 In his inauguration speech in January, 2013, President Obama made a commitment to pursue federal policy to reduce future greenhouse gas emissions by the U.S. He made a similar promise in 2008, but despite efforts to pass major legislation through Congress, the President was unable to generate the needed votes in 2009.
-His administration will be taking a new approach this year, and our team will be tracking American reactions to the effort and the messages that Americans send to their elected representatives as the process unfolds.
+His administration will be taking a new approach this term, and our team will be tracking American reactions to the effort and the messages that Americans send to their elected representatives as the process unfolds.